 by Mark Van Streefkerk

 The Ark Lodge Cinemas’ recent marquee message “SAVE THE ARK LODGE!” is a rallying call for help: the building recently went up for sale at the price of $2.5 million.
 Columbia City’s independent movie theater has been closed for almost six months due to COVID-19.
 Unable to pay rent without revenue from ticket sales, the Ark is protected by the state’s no-eviction moratorium.
-All that could change if the building, owned by the Washington State Elks Association, is sold.
+All that could change if the building, owned by the Elks Corner LLC, is sold.
 Calling on support from the community via T-shirt sales and an upcoming GoFundMe campaign, owner David McRae isn’t giving up the fight to keep the Ark afloat.

 Housed in a Masonic Lodge nearly 100 years old in a protected historic landmark district, the asking price might be a little steep for potential buyers, McRae speculated, noting that the building’s protected status could discourage developers.
 If the building were sold, however, the fate of the Ark’s 15-year lease, good through 2027, could be in jeopardy.